 A more modern method of I Ching uses a series of coin tosses using three identical coins (copper pennies will work).
 In each case, the process is done six times, with each outcome producing one line of the hexagram.
 Like a building, the hexagram is assembled from the ground up, the bottom line is considered the first line.

 The easiest hands-on method for casting the I Ching is to use three coins.
-If you are using Chinese bronze coins with the square hole in the middle, where there are no obvious heads or tails, simply choose for yourself which is which before beginning, and stick with your decision.
+If you are using Chinese bronze coins with a square hole in the middle, where there are no obvious heads or tails, choose for yourself which is which before beginning, and stick with your decision.

 1. Remember to stay focused on your dilemma or subject or question when casting.

-2. Hold the coins loosely in your hands, shake them briefly, and then toss them, all the while contemplating your query.
+2. Hold the coins loosely in your hands, shake them briefly, and then toss them while contemplating your query.
 The line you record is determined by assigning numerical values to heads and tails, then adding the total.
 Each head is a 3, and each tail is a 2.
 So, if you cast one head and two tails (3+2+2), your starting line would be a 7 (see the chart below).

 3. Collect the coins and toss another five times, recording the numerical values and the corresponding line each time, building your six-line hexagram from the bottom up.